AlphaValue Corporate Services

 Growing regulation

-On its side, France has been a pioneer market for drones and, according to the DGAC (Direction Générale de l’Aviation Civile / the French Civil Aviation Authority), the country stands at third place worldwide in terms of drone pilots.
+On its side, France has been a pioneer market for drones and, according to the DGAC (Direction Générale de l’Aviation Civile / the French Civil Aviation Authority), the country stands in third place worldwide in terms of drone pilots.
 DGAC established as early as April 2012 four different scenarios (detailed in Worth Knowing) which set precise limits to the operation of aerial drones.
 The French regulation is also very strict concerning the different registrations and certificates necessary respectively for the drone makers, the operators, the pilots and the flight authorisations, establishing a complex regulatory environment but opening clear business opportunities.
 However, this regulatory framework evolved in the light of a new European regulation (published in June 2019), which gradually replaced national requirements in order to contribute to the emergence of a European market for the drone industry.
 The first regulation, which took place in January 2021, defined the categories of drone operations.
-The next major step to follow will be the implementation of the so-called U-Space at the European level, to allow traffic management for drones (started to be implemented in 2023).
+The next major step to follow is the implementation of the so-called U-Space at the European level to allow traffic management for drones.
+The regulatory framework entered into force in 2023, but implementation at member states level remains uneven as of now.

 Addressable markets